 The facts and figures bear testament that the property market has a definitely changing face in Thailand and the SEA community as a whole.

-Costs of land is partly driving this but it is much much more detailed than simply cost.
-The ability of global hotel chains with years of history and reputation have large input in the new new growing market.
-Their brands are associated with luxury, service and extremely high standards.
+Costs of land is partly driving this but it is more detailed than simply cost.
+The ability of global hotel chains with years of history and reputation have large input in the new growing market.
+Their brands associates with luxury, service and extremely high standards.

 It is the face of property development for the future in Thailand and throughout the whole region.
 Buyers are becoming more demanding and wish for more associated services alongside their actual living unit.